Swendude/JS-functions/index.md

   return increased;
 }
 ```
+Some terminology and remarks:
+- This whole code block called a **function definition**, and that's exactly what it does.
+Javascript will not execute these lines of code when it encounters a definition, it just says 'These are the steps for **increase**, I should remember them'
+- The definition uses the ```function``` keyword, it lets javascript know that a function is being defined here
+- After the ```function``` keyword the function name is defined.
+In this case we call the function **increase**
+- Directly following the **function name**, we specify the **arguments** between parentheses.
+We can choose a name for every argument we want to use, that name becomes a variable that we can provide when we call the function (we will see how we do this later).
+Our **increase** function only takes a single argument that we cal ```num```.
+We could have a function with no arguments like so ```function increase() {``` and a function with multiple arguments looks like ```function increase(num1, second_num, numberthree)```.
+Note that we can freely choose argument names just like we can with variables.
-This is called a **function definition**, and that's exactly what it does.
-The definition uses the ```function``` keyword followed by the function name 'increase' that has a single argument named 'num' defined in the parenthesis.
-The steps needed to execute this function are defined within the curly brackets following the name and arguments.
+- The steps needed to execute this function are defined within the curly brackets following the name and arguments.
 We call the steps between curly brackets the **function body**.
+In our **increase** function we only have to steps, but a function body can contain as many lines of javascript as you need.
+- The keyword ```return``` is used to return a value to the place where we call the function, you don't have to use a return (for functions that do not want to return anything).
+If javascript encounters a return when executing a function, it halts execution and returns the specified result.
-The combination of a function's name and arguments is called the **function signature** (```increase(num)``` in this case).
-The keyword ```return``` will always be the last step in a function's execution and specifies the result of this function.
+- The combination of a function's name, arguments and return type is called the **function signature** (```increase(num) returns num``` in this case).
+This is all the information we need to call the function later.

 ```javascript
 // function definition